Just-Natsuki-Team/NatsukiModOutfits/.github/ISSUE_TEMPLATE/support_request.md

 [brief description of the issue(s) you are facing]

 ## Additional information:
-[any other information you think is relevant - I.E operating system, date and so on]
+[any other information you think is relevant - I.E operating system, date and so on.
+Please attach your log file!]